jenzie/tictactoe/README.md

 This project is a playable implementation of Tic-Tac-Toe.
 Players range from human, bad, to good.
-Albeit, only one player type actually implements a good Tic-Tac-Toe strategy compared to HumanPlayer, the GoodAIPlayer will always win or tie.
-With time as one of the biggest constraints, the design was neglected to factor in testabilty.
+Albeit, only one player type actually implements a good enough Tic-Tac-Toe strategy comparable to HumanPlayer, that player-- the GoodAIPlayer-- will always win or tie.

+With time as one of the biggest constraints, the design neglected to factor in testabilty.
 Reusability was considered to make the project as easily modified into similar games, such as Connect 4, as easy as possible.
-However, good software engineering practices should have considered all "-ilitiy" factors, no matter what the constraints were.
+H owever, good software engineering practices should have considered all "-ilitiy" factors, no matter what the constraints were.
 Additionally, testing was done at the completion of every player, except for GoodAIPlayer where unit testing was started early for debugging purposes.
 Test-Driven Development could have been an option, but was not considered due to time constraints and the goal of creating a functional program as the top priority.
-Lastly, the documentation and quality assurance process was left towards the completion of the project.
+Lastly, the documentation and quality assurance process was left until the near completion of the project.
 If time was not constraint, as it was repeatedly mentioned, documentation would've been done while classes and methods within classes were written.

-As a whole, the project meets all requirements and more (because of the various AIs implemented).
+As a whole, the project meets all requirements and more (because of the various AIs implemented, and the ability to play a game with two Human players).